Fully differential Higgs boson pair production at N$^3$LO with top quark mass effects: Results

 For the $|y_{hh}|$ distribution shown in figure~\ref{fig:abs(y_hh)-reweighted}, we observe an enhancement due to finite-$m_t$ corrections in the large-rapidity region, which is mainly populated by events with small $m_{hh}$.
 As the rapidity decreases, this enhancement gradually turns into a suppression, with the transition occurring around $|y_{hh}|\simeq 1$.
 A similar, though much weaker, behavior is observed in the $|y_{h_{1}}|$ and $|y_{h_{2}}|$ distributions shown in figures~\ref{fig:abs(y_h1st)-reweighted} and \ref{fig:abs(y_h2nd)-reweighted}, respectively.
 On the other hand, for the rapidity-gap distribution $|y_{h_{1}}-y_{h_{2}}|$ shown in figure~\ref{fig:abs(y_h1st-y_h2nd)-reweighted}, a pronounced suppression is observed at large rapidity gaps, while an enhancement appears at small rapidity separations.
 This behavior can be understood as follows.
 At $p_{T,hh}=0$, where the bulk of the cross section resides, the Higgs-pair invariant mass $m_{hh}$ is closely related to the rapidity gap $|y_{h_{1}}-y_{h_{2}}|$ through

 and therefore encodes similar kinematic information.

 Overall, given the small scale uncertainties of the N$^3$LO$\otimes$NLO$_{m_t}$ predictions, the red bands in figures~\ref{fig:HH-reweighted-1} and \ref{fig:HH-reweighted-2} lie almost entirely outside the NLO$_{m_t}$ green bands, while remaining well within the NNLO$\otimes$NLO$_{m_t}$ blue bands.
 The only minor exception is the leading-Higgs $p_T$ distribution shown in figure~\ref{fig:pt_h1st-reweighted}.
+Other assumptions to include finite top-quark mass effects defined in eq.\eqref{eq:mtsigma} result in similar corrections to the shapes of the distributions.